fnpratto/DesignPatterns-POO-/README.md

 - [Adapter](https://refactoring.guru/es/design-patterns/adapter)  allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
 - [Bridge ](https://refactoring.guru/es/design-patterns/bridge)decouples an abstraction from its implementation so that the two can vary independently.
 - [Composite](https://refactoring.guru/es/design-patterns/composite) composes zero-or-more similar objects so that they can be manipulated as one object.
-- [Decorator](https://refactoring.guru/es/design-patterns/decorator) dynamically adds/overrides behavior in an existing method of an object.
+- [Decorator](https://refactoring.guru/es/design-patterns/decorator) dynamically adds/overrides behavior in an existing method of an object.(([Decorator by essaya ](https://github.com/algoritmos3ce/Ejercicios/blob/main/src/main/java/PatronesDeDise%C3%B1o/Cafe/Solucion.md)))
 - [Facade](https://refactoring.guru/es/design-patterns/facade) provides a simplified interface to a large body of code.
 - [Flyweight](https://refactoring.guru/es/design-patterns/flyweight) reduces the cost of creating and manipulating a large number of similar objects.
 - [Proxy](https://refactoring.guru/es/design-patterns/proxy) provides a placeholder for another object to control access, reduce cost, and reduce complexity.